gyulanemeth/smartdailygoals.com/_posts/2017-12-30-how-to-succeed-with-your-long-term-goals.md

 People usually want to want to **acquire new skills or develop the existing ones**.
 For example, learning a new language - Chinese in my case -, a martial art, or programming.

 Many people want to **change their habits**.
-The most common example is when they want to **quit a bad habit**, for example, quit smoking or drinking, or you want to drink less coffee.
+The most common example is when they want to **stop a lousy habit**, for example, quit smoking or drinking, or you want to drink less coffee.
 The opposite is when you want to **pick up a new habit**, for example, to get up one hour every day to do something to reach your goals.

 The last category which came to my mind is when people want to **reach a certain state**.
 For example, you want to get a degree, want to be an astronaut, or you want to earn one million dollars.